Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter010.md

 "This is remarkable," Willi said, approaching one of the alcoves and discovering that the books rearranged themselves helpfully as she moved, presenting exactly the information she might need.
 "But the energy required to maintain something like this..."

-Golden text appeared in the air above them: "Master Archive Compilation Complete.
-All Knowledge Cross-Referenced for Optimal Learning Pathways.
-Additional Facilities Include: Research Laboratories, Experimental Chambers, Advanced Training Areas, Comprehensive Workshop Spaces, Enhanced Living Quarters, and Expanded Dining Facilities.
-Geological Stability Optimized for Long-Term Educational Excellence."
+Golden text appeared in the air above them: "Great Archive of All Wisdom Completed.
+Knowledge Flows Intertwined for Perfect Understanding.
+Additional Chambers Include: Sacred Laboratories, Places of Deep Experiment, Training Halls of Excellence, Workshops of Creation, Dwelling Spaces of Comfort, and Halls of Nourishment.
+Foundation Stones Sing in Eternal Harmony."

 "Additional facilities?"
 Greta asked, though her tone suggested she was beginning to understand the answer.